 While I was writing about him yesterday, it made me think about watching Star Trek as a kid.
 Way back when, before the internet and home video and Netflix and all that jazz, Star Trek existed–for the most part–as a package of 79 episodes run, rerun, and rerun ad infinitum on local UHF (remember that?)
 TV stations.
 I was born in 1967, so I was too young to watch the show during its initial broadcast.
 I came to love it through those reruns, every afternoon after school and maybe an extra dose on Saturday.

-There also, however, a Saturday morning cartoon…excuse me…animated series, that I got to watch first run, and there were sporadic comic books, along with coloring books, models, action figures, and the occasional paperback novel.
+There was also, however, a Saturday morning cartoon…excuse me…animated series, that I got to watch first run, and there were sporadic comic books, along with coloring books, models, action figures, and the occasional paperback novel.
 First there were the adaptations of the original series episodes as written by James Blish, but later there were “original” novels featuring Kirk and the gang boldly going where they’d never been on TV.
 Meanwhile, my friends and I would “play” Star Trek, the same way you played “Army” or “Cowboys & Indians.”
 We had our Tracer Guns and our

 walkie talkies communicators, and that big weird slide/climbing bars/ladder ball thing at the center of the nearby playground was our Starship Enterprise.